otonashi-labs/aqua-flash-simple/README.md

 **The Problem:**
 - Aave and similar platforms only support a limited set of tokens
-- Many tokens have expensive pools on Uniswap V3/V4 (high fee tiers)
+- long-tail tokens typically have high fees on Uniswap V3/V4 in case of doing flash loan there
-- Market participants need flash loans for long-tail tokens

 **The Solution:**
 Aqua Flash Loans enable efficient, low-gas flash loans for tokens not listed on traditional lending platforms.
 This is particularly valuable for: